-Deliver a compact city that responds to Coffs Harbour's unique green cradle setting and offer housing choice
+Deliver a city that responds to Coffs Harbour's unique green cradle setting and offer housing choice

-- 16.1 Promote a sustainable growth footprint and enhance place-specific character and design outcomes. - 16.2 Implement incentives to support infill development. - 16.3 Promote low-rise medium density housing opportunities in areas with access to services and public open space.
+- 17.1 Promote a sustainable growth footprint and enhance place-specific character and design outcomes. - 17.2 Implement incentives to support increased residential opportunities in the city centre and priority urban renewal areas through infill development. - 17.3 Promote low-rise medium density housing opportunities that maintain the scale and character appropriate of existing neighbourhoods and are in areas with access to services and public open space. - 17.4 Support a greater variety and supply of affordable housing.

 The coastal escarpment provides a distinct green cradle that offers a visual connection to nature or agricultural pursuits.
-This unique geography requires a careful approach to growth planning that balances protection of biodiversity, the best use of resources and delivery of a wider range of housing options with the creation of places that foster a strong local identity.
+This unique geography requires a careful approach to growth that balances protection of biodiversity and the sensitive coastal strip, the best use of resources and delivery of a wider range of housing options with the creation of places that foster a strong local identity.